rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 tunnelling network in its own network namespace.

 Some of that split is just the operating systems being different; there's no single answer that works on both.
-The question a clean design has to get right isn't how to avoid writing two of them.
-It's where that code should live, pushed as far down into the shared foundation as it will go instead of tangled through the app.
+A clean design can't avoid writing two of them, so the question it has to get right is where that code should live, pushed as far down into the shared foundation as it will go instead of tangled through the app.

 ## What people actually wanted